FominDenisAn/ssl_certificate_checker/README.md

  SSL Certificate Checker

- Annotation for the Web Service in Go Language

- Service Name: SSL Certificate Checker

- Description:
 SSL Certificate Checker is a web service written in the Go programming language, designed for monitoring and managing information about security certificates (SSL/TLS) for various hosts and their associated services.
 The service provides a RESTful API to retrieve information about hosts and their certificates, as well as import and export data related to services.

  Key Features: